 [Best Budget Gaming CPU]

 If you are an Intel fan and want the best budget gaming processor from it, then Intel Core i5-9400F is the solution.
-It is a 9th generation Core series processor and is quite unique, because it does not come with integrated graphics.
-This is a hexa-core (6-core), 6 threads processor that comes with 9MB cache.
+It is a 9th generation Core series processor and is quite unique because it does not come with integrated graphics.
+This is a Hexa-core (6-core), 6 threads processor that comes with a 9MB cache.
 It has got Base clock speed of 2.90 GHz and can Turbo Boost up to 4.10 GHz for increased performance.
 However, this is a locked processor and does not support overclocking.
 It requires LGA 1151 motherboard (Intel 300 series) that supports Intel 8th and 9th generation CPUs.
-This processor supports DDR4-2666 dual channel memory and also includes support for Intel Optane memory.
+This processor supports DDR4-2666 dual-channel memory and also includes support for Intel Optane memory.

 Intel Core i5-9400F is significantly cheaper than Intel Core i5-8500 and Intel Core i5-8400, which are 8th generation core series processors and come with IGPU or Integrated Graphics.
-In terms of gaming performance, it beats Core i5-8400 and Core i5-8500, and is as good as the Core i5-8600K and the Core i5-9600K.
-When paired with a good mid-range or a high-end graphics card, you will be quite amazed with the performance of Core i5-9400F, and can run any latest AAA game on ultra graphics settings at 1080p and 1440p comfortably.
+In terms of gaming performance, it beats Core i5-8400 and Core i5-8500 and is as good as the Core i5-8600K and the Core i5-9600K.
+When paired with a good mid-range or a high-end graphics card, you will be quite amazed by the performance of Core i5-9400F and can run any latest AAA game on ultra graphics settings at 1080p and 1440p comfortably.
 Also, this CPU will not become a bottleneck for your graphics card, unless you are using an RTX 2080 Ti.
-The processor is built on 14nm manufacturing process and has got maximum TDP of 65W.
-It comes with HSF (Heatsink & Fan) with it, but I would highly recommend on using a good aftermarket budget CPU cooler with it for better cooling and for getting maximum turbo boost.
-This is a great value for money gaming CPU from Intel, especially for gamers who are on budget, but want a good CPU for playing latest AAA games with minimum of 60 FPS.
+The processor is built on a 14nm manufacturing process and has got a maximum TDP of 65W.
+It comes with HSF (Heatsink & Fan) with it, but I would highly recommend using a good aftermarket budget CPU cooler with it for better cooling and for getting maximum turbo boost.
+This is a great value-for-money gaming CPU from Intel, especially for gamers who are on a budget but want a good CPU for playing the latest AAA games with a minimum of 60 FPS.

-AMD Ryzen 5 2600 is one of the best budget processors that you can get for gaming as well as for productivity or workstation use.
-It is built on the smaller 12nm FinFET manufacturing process and uses Zen+ architecture.
-It is also a 6-core (hexa-core), but has got 12 threads that allows it to perform better in multi-threaded applications and tasks.
-It has got base clock of 3.4 GHz, Boost clock of 3.9 GHz and comes with total of 19MB cache.
-It also comes with XFR 2.0 (Extended Frequency Range), that allows the processor to automatically overclock beyond Boost clock, if there is enough cooling headroom for it, which mainly depends on how good your CPU Cooler is.
-Moreover, it is an unlocked processor, which means you can also overclock it much higher frequencies.
-It does come with Wraith Stealth Cooler, but if you want to better overclocking performance from it, then it is better to use a good aftermarket CPU cooler for it.
+AMD Ryzen 5 3600 is one of the best budget processors that you can get for gaming as well as for productivity or workstation use.
+It is built on the smaller 7nm FinFET manufacturing process and uses Zen 2 architecture.
+It is also a 6-core (Hexa-core) but has got 12 threads that allow it to perform better in multi-threaded applications and tasks.
+It has got a base clock of 3.6 GHz, a Boost clock of 4.2 GHz, and comes with a total of 35MB cache.
+It also comes with XFR 2.0 (Extended Frequency Range), which allows the processor to automatically overclock beyond Boost clock if there is enough cooling headroom for it, which mainly depends on how good your CPU Cooler is.
+Moreover, it is an unlocked processor, which means you can also overclock it at much higher frequencies.
+It does come with Wraith Stealth Cooler, but if you want better overclocking performance from it, then it is better to use a good aftermarket CPU cooler for it.
 I personally recommend Scythe Mugen 5 Rev.B CPU Cooler for it, which is a great budget CPU Cooler, especially for Ryzen CPUs.

 This budget CPU is not only good for gaming, but for productivity as well.
-If you are building a budget gaming PC, then you can pair it with a powerful range graphics card, and can enjoy playing latest AAA games on ultra-graphics settings at 1080p with 60+ FPS.
-This CPU supports DDR4 2933 MHz memory (dual channel), and requires an AM4 Socket motherboard for its working.
-When it comes to gaming performance, then at stock speeds it does lose out to the Intel Core i5-9400F, but when overclocked, it comes almost equal to it.
-Also, the TDP figure of this CPU is 65W, but it consumes a bit more power and generates slightly more heat compared to Core i5-9400F.
+If you are building a budget gaming PC, then you can pair it with a powerful range graphics card and can enjoy playing the latest AAA games on ultra-graphics settings at 1080p with 60+ FPS.
+This CPU supports DDR4 3200 MHz memory (dual channel) and requires an AM4 Socket motherboard for its working.
+The processor comes with PCI-Express Gen 4 lanes which means you can get extra performance from a PCIe 4.0 ready graphics card and Gen4 NVMe SSD.
+When it comes to gaming performance, then it beats the Intel Core i5-9400F in some games while in others it lags behind.
+The TDP figure of this CPU is 65W, and it is very energy efficient and runs pretty cool.
 So, if you are an AMD lover, and want the best budget gaming CPU from it, then look no further.

 Best Budget Gaming APU [CPU+GPU]